 If the Rectangle or Ellipse Selection Tool is used, you can make your selection a Fixed Size, defined in pixels, from the tool's Context toolbar.
-This crop to pixel operation is heavily used when creating precisely dimensioned web graphics or specific ebook cover dimensions.

 To crop the image to the selection:

 - 1. Make your selection. - 2.
 Choose Crop to Selection from the Image menu.